truefoundry/cognita/README.md

 3. **LLM Gateway** - This is a central proxy that allows proxying requests to various Embedding and LLM models across many providers with a unified API format.
 This can be OpenAIChat, OllamaChat, or even TruefoundryChat that uses TF LLM Gateway.

 4. **Vector DB** - This stores the embeddings and metadata for parsed files for the collection.
 It can be queried to get similar chunks or exact matches based on filters.
-We are currently supporting `Qdrant` and `SingleStore` as our choice of vector database.
+We currently support `Qdrant`, `ChromaDB`, `SingleStore`, `MongoDB`, `Milvus`, and `Weaviate` as vector database options.

 5. **Indexing Job** - This is an asynchronous Job responsible for orchestrating the indexing flow.
 Indexing can be started manually or run regularly on a cron schedule.
 It will